Life AFTER Cancer...The New Normal

 The third thing about life after cancer is that no matter who I’m talking to, cancer becomes the main part of the conversation.
 Not so much with close friends and family, but every one else that I run into, it’s always about cancer.
 How I’m feeling, what was chemo like, how scary it must have been, etc…And part of me loves talking about it, because I had a pretty special story come out of it, and I love sharing it.
 It also makes me feel proud of myself, talking about what I went through and where I ended up.
 The downside is that it’s starting to become part of my identity, which I feel weird about embracing.
 Yes, it’s a fact, I AM a cancer survivor, and will always be one for the rest of my life.
 But, I am so many other things that are getting pushed away because cancer wants to take main stage.
 I’m assuming it’s because I’m so freshly out of the battle.
 Maybe, in a couple of years, it will move to the back burner.
 But as of now, my identity feels as if I am a cancer survivor and nothing else.
 I guess it could be worse, meaning I could be a cancer victim, or someone living with cancer, both of which I definitely do NOT want to be.

-Anyway, I guess I am just trying to figure out what life is AFTER cancer.
-And I can only know what I am experiencing at the moment.
+Anyway, I guess I’m just trying to figure out what life is AFTER cancer.
+And maybe there’s nothing to ‘figure out’, it is just part of my journey, and what I’m experiencing at the moment.
 And it’s weird to feel ‘fine’ and ‘boring’ when just 6 months ago I was fighting for my life, I was in a war, I was engulfed in something that was all consuming, and now life isn’t so dramatic anymore.
 My husband fights with me now, doesn't think about the fact that I almost died… it’s like everything is back to normal, except me.
 I feel I’m the same person, yet I’m not the same person.
 I feel differently about things.
-Sometimes I feel others don’t get me as much as before.
+Sometimes I feel others don’t ‘get me’ as much as before.
 I don’t want drama in my life, and I see some people fighting over stupid things and I think, how crazy it is to waste so much energy on nothing that really matters in the big picture.
 I get annoyed at petty conversations.
 I don’t like hearing others beat themselves up about how they look.
 And, I don’t want anything in my life that isn't anything but LOVE.
 Love, to me, is the most healing of all things, it’s so amazing, and so worth it.
-Which is why I have become so passionate about Zero Negative and Love.
+Which is why I have become so passionate about Zero Negative, and promoting Love through fashion!

-Anyway, I’m still very positive in general, even when I worry about cancer.
+Anyway, I’m still a lot more positive than I was, even when I worry about cancer.
 I know deep down, the cancer isn’t coming back.
 And I know deep down, the universe has my back.
 There is a quote that I love, and it feels like a good ending to this blog…